Skip to menu Skip to content Skip to footer

 Giving and receiving PhD supervisor feedback

-A huge part of the PhD advisor and candidate relationship is giving and receiving feedback.
-And doing this effectively.
+A huge part of the PhD adviser and candidate relationship is giving and receiving feedback.
+And doing this effectively is essential.

 “The most important thing is to understand that feedback is part of the learning cycle,” says Dr Yengo.